valeman/awesome-conformal-prediction/README.md

 The most comprehensive professionally curated list of Awesome Conformal Prediction tutorials, videos, books, papers and open-source libraries in Python and R.

 Please star 🌟 the repo and spread the word.
-If you use repository please cite Awesome Conformal Prediciton using 'Cite this repository' button on the right to help promote this amazing framework in academia and industry.
+If you use the repository in a scientific publication, we would appreciate citations of Awesome Conformal Prediction to help promote this amazing framework in academia and industry:

+Manokhin, Valery.
+(2022).
+Awesome Conformal Prediction (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.6467205

+Bibtex entry:

+@article{manokhin, valery_2022, title={Awesome Conformal Prediction}, DOI={10.5281/zenodo.6467205}, abstractNote={<p>v1.0.0 release of the Awesome Conformal Prediction</p>}, note={"If you use Awesome Conformal Prediction, please cite it as below."}, publisher={Zenodo}, author={Manokhin, Valery}, year={2022}, month={Apr} }

 Slack for Awesome Conformal Prediction -> https://join.slack.com/t/awesomeconformalpred/shared_invite/zt-14l4ukmpv-7SXXqsx93wS2~d7c7pJn8Q
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------